 Knowing this, your next question is likely to be is burrata a soft cheese, and when it comes to the purposes of pregnancy safety the answer is yes, burrata is classified as a soft cheese

-So if you want to safely give in to your burrata craving and eat burrata cheese while pregnant, you should ensure either:
+So if you want to safely give in to your craving and eat some while pregnant, you should ensure either:

 - The cheese is made using pasteurized ingredients, which means the cheese and cream or milk in the burrata are all pasteurized, or